-Red Wings finish trip in dominating fashion, beat Columbus 6-1
+'Really happy': Red Wings finish trip in dominating fashion, beat Blue Jackets

 Considering that they opened with a loss in Los Angeles and overtime loss in Anaheim, and having a four-game winless streak at the end of the Anaheim result, the Wings will gladly take this result.

+"Really happy," Red Wings coach Derek Lalonde said of the end result.
+"We won the road trip.
+You always want more points than games, and especially this is a tough road trip.
+Just going out West, it's hard, it's the travel in it and throwing this one (game) coming back all the way East, I give our guys credit.

+"We were a little flat in the first (period) and were probably fortunate to come out of it ahead 1-0.
+I'm just real happy with the group, the way they responded, not only on the road trip, but the way they responded within these last couple of games."

-Filip Hronek continued what is rapidly becoming a legitimate turnaround season with two goals Saturday, both in the second period, helping the Wings break a 1-1 tie.
+Filip Hronek continued what is rapidly becoming a legitimate turnaround season with two goals, both in the second period, helping the Wings break a 1-1 tie.

 Columbus tied the score just 43 seconds into the second period on Emil Bemstrom's goal.
 But Hronek put the Wings in front to stay as Columbus defenseman Marcus Bjork made an ill-advised pass into the slot, where Hronek blasted a shot past goaltender Joonas Korpisalo at 6 minutes, 35 seconds.

-After Ben Chiarot's second goal of the season, a shot from the point, made it 3-1 at 10:45, Hronek made it 4-1 with his second goal of the game and fourth of the season, again wide open near the right dot at 19:17.
+After Ben Chiarot's second goal of the season, a shot from the point, made it 3-1 at 10:45, Hronek made it 4-1 with his second goal of the game and fourth of the season (and 14th point in 18 games), again wide open near the right dot at 19:17.

+"He's been playing amazing," said Moritz Seider, who had three assists in his 100th NHL game.

+It was important, Seider said, to conclude this trip on a positive note after the way it began.

+"Really important, which we did," Seider said.
+"We came out and got a little outworked in the first but we stayed with it and just won the special teams (battle) and just shut it down (defensively)."

 Dylan Larkin, continuing a fine season of his own, opened the Wings scoring with a power-play goal (Larkin's eighth goal, while also adding two assists) in the first period.
-Dominik Kubalik's power-play goal in the third period was Kubalik's team-leading ninth goal.
+Dominik Kubalik's power-play goal in the third period was his team-leading ninth goal.
 Tyler Bertuzzi scored his first goal to conclude the scoring.

 BOX SCORE: Red Wings 6, Blue Jackets 1